42-AH/mockfish/README.md

 Mockfish is a low-level chess AI, powered by the minimax algorithm written in 100% Python.
-It has an estimated 2000+ ELO on depth five.
+It has an estimated 2000+ ELO on depth four.

 Can consistently beat 2000 rated bots

+Level 'Hard' is the best mix between speed and accuracy!

 ## Installation
 ### 1. Install Python